apache/www-site/content/dev/index.md

 -  How to <a href="https://infra.apache.org/key-transition.html" target="_blank">transition to a longer key</a>

 -  [Releases from Incubating projects](http://incubator.apache.org/policy/incubation.html#releases)

 ## Issue and Bug Tracking  {#issues}

-Each project uses their own [issue tracker](http://issues.apache.org/) to track bugs, requests, and other action items - typically JIRA or BugZilla.
+Each project uses their own [issue tracker](http://issues.apache.org/) to track bugs, enhancement requests, and other action items - typically JIRA, BugZilla, or GitHub Issues.
-Every Apache project decides how to track issues, so see each [project website](http://projects.apache.org/indexes/quick.html) to find how they track issues.
+Every Apache project decides how to track issues, so check the [project website](http://projects.apache.org/indexes/quick.html) of the project in which you are interestaed to learn what they use.

 ## Mailing Lists  {#mail}